Archive-42/My-Notes-Compilation/notion-notes/A Tax That Could Fix Big Tech 8a540427f3f0405b8ffbc3a6e9d6143e.md

 Paul Romer, a recipient of the 2018 Nobel Memorial Prize in Economic Science, advised the Department of Justice in its antitrust case against Microsoft.

-_The Times is committed to publishing [a diversity of letters](https://www.nytimes.com/2019/01/31/opinion/letters/letters-to-editor-new-york-times-women.html) to the editor.
+*The Times is committed to publishing [a diversity of letters](https://www.nytimes.com/2019/01/31/opinion/letters/letters-to-editor-new-york-times-women.html) to the editor.
 We’d like to hear what you think about this or any of our articles.
 Here are some [tips](https://help.nytimes.com/hc/en-us/articles/115014925288-How-to-submit-a-letter-to-the-editor).
-And here’s our email: [letters@nytimes.com](mailto:letters@nytimes.com)._
+And here’s our email: <letters@nytimes.com>.*

-_Follow The New York Times Opinion section on [Facebook](https://www.facebook.com/nytopinion), [Twitter (@NYTopinion)](http://twitter.com/NYTOpinion) and [Instagram](https://www.instagram.com/nytopinion/)._
+*Follow The New York Times Opinion section on [Facebook](https://www.facebook.com/nytopinion), <span class="citation" data-cites="NYTopinion">\[Twitter (@NYTopinion)\]</span>(http://twitter.com/NYTOpinion) and [Instagram](https://www.instagram.com/nytopinion/).*